ibm-cloud-docs/bare-metal/managing.md

 Occasionally, you might want to reload the operating system on your server.
 {:shortdesc}

-To reload the operating system:
+To reload the operating system, follow these steps.
  1. Back up all data before you start.
-If this step is skipped, all existing data is lost and it cannot be retrieved.
+If you don't back up your data, all data that is on the primary disk is lost.
+But, secondary disk data stays intact.
  2. Go to the menu and select **OS Reload**.
 You can select one of these options:
   * Change the operating system to a different one and start over with new configurations.
   * Keep the existing operating system with the current configurations, but wipe out the server to start over.

-During the OS reload, the server will be offline and unavailable for use.
+During the OS reload, the server is offline and unavailable for use.
 Reload time varies based on server capacity and operating system.
-If you defined a provision script, all configurations will be restored after the reload completes.
-If your data was backed up prior to the OS reload, you can upload it to the server when it is available.
+If you defined a provision script, all configurations are restored after the reload completes.
+Data was backed up before the OS reload can be uploaded the server when the server is available.

 ## Deleting the server instance
 {: #bm-delete-server-instance}